sap218/jabberwocky/catch/README.md

 ## `annotation_file`
 - annotation file with concepts on a new line
 - can be `snatch` output
+- if left empty, script will still run

 ## `filter_level`
 - parameter for which stop words list to use